xlang-foundation/xlang/README.md

   ```bash
   $ ./xlang -cli
   ```
+> Under the test folder, you'll find numerous XLang and Python code examples that can be used for testing.
+While some files may currently break, we are actively working on improving compatibility with Python syntax and its ecosystem.

 #### Debugging in VS Code:
 - Install the XLang™ plugin.
 - Start XLang™ with `-event_loop -dbg -enable_python`.
 - Open or create a `.x` file and begin debugging from the VS Code menu.
 > **Note:** Debugging in VS Code has not been tested on Linux and macOS.

 ### Building for Android:
 1. On Windows, install Android Studio.
 2. Open the XLang™ project from the `xlang\Android` folder.